alsechemist/alsechemist-security-engineering/source/projects/nginx-server-hardening/modsecurity-connector-setup.rst

    make modules

-After building it successfully, the ModSecurity module for nginx will be available as ``objs/ngx_http_modsecurity_module.so`` under ``<nginx-with-latest-release-version>`` directory.
+After building, it successfully, the ModSecurity module for nginx will be available as ``objs/ngx_http_modsecurity_module.so`` under ``<nginx-with-latest-release-version>`` directory.

 Installing the Module via Reorganization